Registration is now open until Monday 7 January 2019.

 The English-Speaking Union's Performing Shakespeare Competition allows Key Stage 3 and home-schooled pupils in England and Wales, between the ages of 11 and 14, to demonstrate and develop their creativity, their confidence and their ability to express themselves - important skills in the classroom and in the wider world.

-Teachers are provided with resources to enable and encourage their students to submit a short video of themselves performing a monologue or duologue from any of Shakespeare's texts.
-These are then adjudicated and the best entries are sent forward to the Regional Finals, a day which includes educational workshops and a live performance of their video entry.
+Teachers are provided with resources to enable and encourage their students to perform a monologue or duologue from any of Shakespeare's texts.
+The best entries are sent forward to the regional finals, which include an educational workshop and a live performance of their chosen speech.

 The ESU provides teaching resources that enable students and teachers to engage with Shakespeare in a fun and interactive way.
-Students who reach the Regional Final have the opportunity to take part in educational workshops.Video Upload Guide
+Students who reach the Regional Final have the opportunity to take part in educational workshops.Example Speeches: Duologues